Michael van Vuren: Career

 Although born in East London, Eastern Cape, South Africa, Van Vuren is eligible to play for the Italy national rugby union team on residency grounds.
 He made his debut for the Emerging Italy team on 8 June 2012 in the 2012 IRB Nations Cup against Russia.

 Zebre Pro12

 Van Vuren, who is a Lock or Number eight played rugby for Zebre in 2012/2013 and 2013/2014.
 He played 22 matches in the Pro12 and 9 in the Heineken cup.

 Rugby Mogliano

 Van Vuren played 50 games for Mogliano, scoring 3 tries, playing Lock.

 Rugby San Donà

-Van Vuren signs with Rugby San Donà di Piave, in the metropolitan city of Venice to join San Donà the National Championship of Excellence side.
+Van Vuren signed with Rugby San Donà di Piave, in the metropolitan city of Venice to join San Donà the National Championship of Excellence side.
 He played 18 games, starting 17.

 Lafert San Donà wins the Final of the Excellence Trophy for 24 to 0, signing a historical result in the record of the Rugby San Donà club and the first Trofeo won by South African trainer Zane Ansell against Fiamme Oro Rugby.